-3.6 Reviewing the Layout and Resource Files
+3.7 Reviewing the Layout and Resource Files

 Before moving on to the next step, we are going to look at some of the internal aspects of user interface design and resource handling.
-In the previous section, we made some changes to the user interface by modifying the content_main.xml file using the Layout Editor tool.
+In the previous section, we made some changes to the user interface by modifying the activity\main.xml file using the Layout Editor tool.
 In fact, all that the Layout Editor was doing was providing a user-friendly way to edit the underlying XML content of the file.
 In practice, there is no reason why you cannot modify the XML directly in order to make user interface changes and, in some instances, this may actually be quicker than using the Layout Editor tool.
-At the bottom of the Layout Editor panel are two tabs labeled Design and Text respectively.
-To switch to the XML view simply select the Text tab as shown in Figure 3-20:
+In the top right-hand corner of the Layout Editor panel are three buttons as highlighted in Figure 3-18 below: